CTown Supermarkets

-CTown Supermarkets is a chain of independently owned and operated supermarkets operating in the northeastern United States.
+CTown Supermarkets is a chain of independently owned and operated supermarkets operating in the northeastern United States and in Amman, Jordan.
+CTown stores operate in partnership with Krasdale Foods.

-CTown was founded in 1975.
+History and operations

+CTown was founded in 1975 as KTown as a move by Krasdale into retail operations, with the K standing for "Krasdale."
+Under threat from Kmart, the company changed the store name to CTown.

 CTown uses economies of scale so its small member stores can pool their resources for purchasing and advertising.
-CTown tends to open supermarkets in locations that suburban stores have abandoned.
-CTown Supermarkets tend to depend on more customers who are pedestrians and fewer who drive, as shown by their smaller parking lots.
+It tends to open supermarkets in locations that suburban stores have abandoned.
+The stores depend heavily on customers who are pedestrians and fewer who drive, as shown by their smaller parking lots.

-There are approximately 200 stores in Connecticut, Massachusetts, New Jersey, New York, and Pennsylvania.
+There are approximately 200 stores in Connecticut, Massachusetts, New Jersey, New York, and Pennsylvania and 5 stores in Amman, Jordan.
 CTown is the fifth-largest food retailer in the New York City metropolitan area.
 CTown is supplied by Krasdale Foods; many products sold in CTown stores are labeled Krasdale Foods (Krasdale also is a supplier for the smaller Bravo supermarket chain).
 Marketing and advertising for CTown are handled by Alpha-I Marketing Corp.